cs-4241-2023/a1-gettingstarted/README.md

 ### Google Fonts

-For typography, I have utilized the Roboto font from Google Fonts.
+For typography, I have utilized the Roboto and QUicksand fonts from Google Fonts.